FBI Agents Searched Unit Containing Paul Manafort Records

 That’s according to a partially redacted search warrant affidavit made public late Friday.
 Manafort is challenging the search as unlawful because an FBI agent entered the premises with the permission of a former Manafort employee who was on the lease.
 Manafort argues the employee didn’t have authorization to let the agent onto the property.

 Records show the agent didn’t seize anything at first and later obtained a warrant used to take custody of the material.
-The move was

-Manafort is challenging the search as unlawful, the former Trump campaign chairman’s latest move to challenge his numerous criminal charges including money-laundering conspiracy and unregistered foreign agent work
+The move was the latest by Manafort to challenge his numerous criminal charges including money-laundering conspiracy and unregistered foreign agent work.